James Rourke

 James Rourke (June 27, 1838 – March 3, 1914) was a lumber manufacturer and political figure in New Brunswick, Canada.
 He represented St. John County in the Legislative Assembly of New Brunswick from 1890 to 1892 as a Liberal-Conservative.
 He was born in Musquash, New Brunswick.
 In 1871, he married Charlotte Wishart.
-Rourke was a captain in the local militia and served on the council for Saint John.
+Rourke was a captain of the Saint Martin’s Rifle Company and served on the council for Saint John.
 He ran unsuccessfully for a seat in the provincial assembly in 1888.